cloud-py-api/nc_py_api/docs/Options.rst

 Place **.env** file in your project's directory, and it will be automatically loaded using `dotenv <https://github.com/theskumar/python-dotenv>`_

+`Loading occurs only once, when "nc_py_api" is imported into the Python interpreter.`

 Modifying at module level
 """""""""""""""""""""""""